hellokathylee/hello/README.md

 How are you doing?
 I’m [@hellokathylee](https://github.com/hellokathylee) — So nice to meet you! 👋

-I am an aspiring software developer and 2nd year student studying computer science at the University of Toronto, based in Tkaronto, Canada. 👩🏻‍💻🌱
+I am an aspiring software developer and 3rd year student studying computer science at the University of Toronto, based in Toronto, Canada. 👩🏻‍💻🌱

 I’m currently learning Java, but also had some experience with Python, Visual Basic, and C#. 🌠 Apart from doing schoolwork you can find me [drawing](https://www.behance.net/hellokathylee), organizing things or watching some cooking videos. ✍️